-To solve the problem of centralization of hashing marketplaces which increases the risk of hacking, HashRental is using smart contracts and decentralized escrow service to connect sellers and buyers of hashing power.
-It brands itself as the first decentralized mining hashing marketplace which also brings other advantages such as renting low-cost hashing power to buyers and more crypto options for miners and more payment options.
+To solve the problem of the centralization of hashing marketplaces which increases the risk of hacking, HashRental is using smart contracts and a decentralized escrow service to connect the sellers and buyers of hashing power.
+It brands itself as the first decentralized, mining hashing marketplace that also brings other advantages such as renting low-cost hashing power to buyers and more crypto options and payment options for miners.

 HashRental is already operational and has paid out a total of $544000 worth in cryptocurrencies to MVP participants.
-With HashRental, sellers or miners can use the HashRental software to connect their mining hardware (GPU rigs, ASICs, PCs and smartphones) to HashRental servers which are stratum ports.
-The hashing power is forwarded automatically to buyers.
+With HashRental, sellers or miners can use the platform's native software to connect their mining hardware (GPU rigs, ASICs, PCs and smartphones) to HashRental servers, which are stratum ports.
+The hashing power is then forwarded automatically to buyers.

 How the platform works is by a buyer willing to buy hashing power selecting the crypto they want to mine and the pool on which they like to mine that cryptocurrency, and then setting the amount of hashing power they need and the order time period.
 They then pay for the service in cryptocurrencies, which is then deposited in an escrow.